thanhlongnt/sp25-cse110-lab4/expose/javascript/part2.md

+# Part 2.
+A Little More of a Challenge...

 1. line 12 will output `3`. this happens because `i` is the index used for the for loop, but it is declared with a `var`

 2. line 13 outputs `150`, which is the last discounted price calculated. this happens beacuse `discountedPrice` is declared as a `var` type